bomatson/bomatson.github.com/_posts/2016-03-14-dont-get-fancy.md

 title:  "Don't Get Fancy"
 ---

-This week, I took big strides improving [Nutshell](https://www.nutshll.co/), an app that turns contracts into bullet points.
-Unfortunately, my [Business Design Backlog](https://www.pivotaltracker.com/n/projects/1545081) got taken up by details that didn't really matter all that much to the end user, preventing me from running ads like [I had planned](/2016/03/idea-validation.html)
+This week, I took "big strides" improving [Nutshell](https://www.nutshll.co/), an app that turns contracts into bullet points.
+In reality, my [Business Design Backlog](https://www.pivotaltracker.com/n/projects/1545081) got taken up by details that didn't really matter all that much to the end user, preventing me from running ads like [I had planned](/2016/03/idea-validation.html)

 As I continue to validate this idea, I'm noticing latent entrepreneurial weaknesses in myself.
 I am trying so hard to make everything perfect, even though it obviously never will be.
 This leads to a beautifully written thing no one wants.